davidlizeng/LinearLeastSquares.jl/README.md

 ### Plotting libraries
 Julia has several plotting libraries, although none has emerged yet as a clear winner.

-## PyPlot.jl
+#### PyPlot.jl
-For EE103 at Stanford, we will be using PyPlot.jl To use it, you will also need to install Python, NumPy and Matplotlib. [lsqpy](https://github.com/keegango/lsqpy) has instructions on installing these.
+For EE103 at Stanford, we will be using PyPlot.jl.
+To use it, you will also need to install Python, NumPy and Matplotlib. [lsqpy](https://github.com/keegango/lsqpy) has instructions on installing these.

 Once you have matplotlib, from your Julia terminal, run `julia> Pkg.add(PyPlot)`.
 Documentation on PyPlot.jl can be found [here](https://github.com/stevengj/PyPlot.jl).

-## Winston.jl
+#### Winston.jl
 `julia> Pkg.add("Winston")`
 More details can be found [here](https://github.com/nolta/Winston.jl).